x1c1cle/checkingsAPI/README.md

 5. Apply debits or credits to an account. {in: account_num, transaction amount, transaction_type, comment; out: transaction_id,current balance}

 Designing how to manage and storage application data:
-•	Determining data structure needed for application memory o	Slices o	Array o	Matrix o	HashMaps o	Etc
+-	Determining data structure needed for application memory
+-	Slices
+-	Array
+-	Matrix
+-	HashMaps
+-	Etc
-•	Establish variables for specified fields in checking account
+-	Establish variables for specified fields in checking account

 Converting an account into a struct to store information about the customer:
-•	Customer Name: String
+-	Customer Name: String
-•	Person ID: Int (Must be unique, SS could be used or Driver License)
+-	Person ID: Int (Must be unique, SS could be used or Driver License)
-•	State of Residence: Enum
+-	State of Residence: Enum
-•	Status of the account: Enum
+-	Status of the account: Enum
-•	Balance: float
+-	Balance: float
-•	Date of creation: String
+-	Date of creation: String
-•	Account Number: Int
+-	Account Number: Int
-•	Transactions: slice of transactions struct
+-	Transactions: slice of transactions struct

 *Transaction don’t go past the 30 day limit

 Create a transaction struct:
-•	TransactionAmount: float
+-	TransactionAmount: float
-•	TransactionType: string (deposit, withdrawal)
+-	TransactionType: string (deposit, withdrawal)
-•	TransactionCard: string (Credit/debit)
+-	TransactionCard: string (Credit/debit)
-•	TransactionID: Int
+-	TransactionID: Int
-•	TransactionDate: String or time.Time
+-	TransactionDate: String or time.Time
-•	TransactionStatus: String (pending, processed)
+-	TransactionStatus: String (pending, processed)
-•	Comment: String
+-	Comment: String

 Storing all checking accounts:
 Utilizing slices of struct to hold account structs